 Scott Rains of The Rolling Rains Report stated in a recent phone interview

 “One of the strongest criticisms that we level at this kind of superficial praise is to call it “inspiration porn”.
 Why?
 It titillates the viewer.
-There is a place for inspiration, but as a disabled person I am more interested in inspiring others with disabilities.
-We know how to recognize in each other when we are challenging ourselves and are successful.
+There is a place for inspiration, but as a disabled person, I am more interested in inspiring others with disabilities.
+We know how to recognize it in each other when we are challenging ourselves and are successful.
 It’s not hard to accept honest emotion for our resilience and our inventiveness in living our lives in the midst of undeniable social barriers.
 This emotion coming from those who are not our peers is very often not coming from a place that we can feel good about.

 Ask yourself: Who do you overly praise and overly compliment?
 You do that to children.
 The implication is that our accomplishments are somehow heroic and need to be reinforced, that we are not naturally motivated from within, from an organic developmental impulse that we all share.

 Excessive compliments, like patting us on the back and saying, “Look at how brave you are” or “How wonderful you are able to do this” are based on a negative feeling about us.
-The assumption is that we in fact carry a negative feeling about ourselves.
+The assumption is that we, in fact, carry a negative feeling about ourselves.
 It is their negative emotion, their aversion, being masked by the apparently positive sentiment.”

 While it may be common for those without a disability to feel this way, it does not mean it is a natural response or emotion.
 One is socially conditioned to feel that way.
 Compassion, or empathy, is a natural response but we have radar when it goes over the top.
 We can see through it when it becomes patronizing.
 Then it’s a narcissistic parody of compassion.
 It’s really aversion.